 How to Help a Kid Addicted to Sugar — Start in the Kitchen

 For the first week of your one-month plan, take a look at your typical meals.
-Search up some sugar-free recipes for your child’s favorite lunches or go-to snacks.
+Search for sugar-free recipes (natural sugars are best) to replace favorite lunches or go-to snacks.
 When you follow a recipe that contains sugar, you can often cut 25% of the actual sugar and the food still turns out just fine.
-Try some of the following to get yourself started!
+Try some of the following to get yourself started:

 - New York Cheesecake using pure maple syrup as the sweetener